Top 10 Delicious Vietnamese Dishes You Should Know

 popular vietnamese dishes banh

-• Banh Chung: the traditional cake of northern Vietnam in the Lunar New Year with sticky rice, green beans, and pork inside.
-It has a square shape.
+• Banh Chung - a traditional cake in northern Vietnam made with sticky rice, green beans, and pork.
+It has a square shape and is typically eaten during the Lunar New Year.

-• Banh Tet: the whole part is like Banh Chung but has a rolled shape, it is typical in the traditional Tet of Central and Southern Vietnam
+• Banh Tet is similar to Banh Chung in ingredients but has a rolled shape, and is a traditional dish served during Tet in Central and Southern Vietnam.

 See more: